Views:

 The government is removing this age discrimination from public service pension schemes in 2 parts.

-If you were a member of the 1995 or 2008 Scheme, you'll keep any service you've earned up until 1 April 2022.
-You’ll be able to access these benefits in the same way and at the same time as you can now.
+If you were a member of the 1995 or 2008 Scheme, you kept any service you earned up until 1 April 2022.
+You can access these benefits in the same way and at the same time as you can now.

-Any pension benefits you earn after the 1 April 2022 will be in the reformed pension scheme.
+Any pension benefits you earned after the 1 April 2022 will be in the reformed NHS Pension Scheme.

-The second part is to put right, or 'remedy,’ the discrimination that could have taken place between 1 April 2015 and 31 March 2022.
+The second part is to put right, or 'remedy,’ the discrimination which could have taken place between 1 April 2015 and 31 March 2022.
 This is known as the remedy period.

 Read more information about the changes to public service pensions on our website.